-Earlier this week, government informed the city council that its proposal to ban the display of boards on certain streets in Lincoln has been given consent by the Secretary of State.
+In January 2019 the government informed the city council that its proposal to ban the display of boards on certain streets in Lincoln has been given consent by the Secretary of State.

 The application for the ban came after the council considered the results of several consultations with the public in problem areas, and complaints from residents who were concerned that they were creating an unnecessary eyesore within the historic city.

 A total of 134 consultation responses were been received by the council, with 85 of those responses calling for a total ban on the boards.

 Government has now given the directive to remove the deemed consent for using letting boards in certain areas of the city.

 City of Lincoln Council’s Planning Manager, Kieron Manning, said: “In recent years, the council has witnessed a significant increase in the number of complaints about the proliferation of To Let boards in certain parts of the city.